 Wouldn’t you know it, right after I took this shot, I turned around and saw that annoying tour guide from earlier in the day showing a group this sculpture.
 I quickly took refuge down an alley.

 Stu Sutcliffe – The Lost Beatle – He played bass for them in the early days, but left to pursue an art career.
 His girlfriend and photographer, Astrid Kirchherr, is said to have created their famous Beatle haircut.
 Stu died in 1962 of a brain aneurysm.

 The Magic Moment – I doubt there are many magic moments that are squeezed out of this place on any given night.

-Harleyphenalia Galore – How is it that you are a rebel by subscribing to a corporate logo, wearing clothing and paraphernalia that has its roots in mass production and licensed merchandise.
-Harley Davidson’s rebel days are a long ways in the rear view mirror.
+Harleyphenalia Galore – How is it that you are a rebel by subscribing to a corporate logo, wearing clothing and paraphernalia that has its roots in mass production and licensed merchandise?
+Harley Davidson’s rebel days are a long way in the rearview mirror.

 Typical Harley Aficionados – Come on Grandpa have a little dignity, go fishing or something.
 The grandkids must recoil in horror at these geriatric reprobates.

 Encampments of grungy youth found throughout the city bumming for change, and essentially making a nuisance of themselves.
 The dogs smell better even when wet.
 So that’s it for me and Hamburg.
 I didn’t feel like going to their parks or museums or spending a lot of money in their restaurants.
 I just wandered around and ate mostly cheap kebaps or currywurst.

 After getting a computer virus last night on a Mac no less, I had pretty much had my fill of Germany.
 I spent my last day at the Apple store getting rid of the digital clap I picked up in Hamburg.
 It’s a good thing I have little affinity for prostitutes or I might have picked up something much more difficult to resolve.
 They were much prettier in Berlin.